retheviper/SpringBootSample/README.md

 # Spring Boot Sample

-## What is this?
+## TL;DR

-A simple sample of Rest API with Spring Boot.
+A simple sample of Rest API by Spring Boot with Java 11.

+## Includes

+- Gradle
+- Lombok
+- Spring Security with JWT
+- Spring Data JPA with H2